How to boost your profits by creating irresistible offers

 Add premiums (free gifts) and incentives to get a big uplift

 - Information is a great thing to give away as a premium, because it has zero (or almost zero) costs of sale and can have incredibly high perceived value.
 Think of valuable information that your customers would love to have.
 For example, a person buying a health supplement to help them sleep may highly desire a report that describes how to get a good night’s sleep.
-You can deliver the information in a wide range of formats, including audio, video, electronic or printed reports, software, tools, or access to websites.
+You can deliver the information in various formats, including audio, video, electronic or printed reports, software, tools, or access to websites.

-- If some of your offering involves information, consider how the information can be made to educate the buyers about how to buy your type of product, and how to appreciate the ways in which your product is superior.
+- If some of your offerings involve information, consider how the information can be made to educate the buyers about how to buy your type of product, and how to appreciate the ways in which your product is superior.
 This works well in B2B sales, because B2B buying is often complex.
 B2B buyers therefore value “decision-support materials.”
 A seller of web hosting, for example, could benefit from giving away a guide called “7 Mistakes to Avoid When Choosing a Web Hosting Solution.”

-- Consider offering particular premiums only to customers who spend more than a certain amount.
+- Consider offering particular premiums to customers who spend more than a certain amount.
 One of our favorite techniques is to offer a valuable free report for customers who buy one unit, an additional free report for customers who buy three units, and a further free report for customers who buy five units.
 A buyer who wants that third report can never get it if they always order one unit at a time.
 This offer alone can greatly increase the average order value.

 - If a customer is paying with someone else’s money (such as their employer’s), consider options that will reward the person personally.
 Companies that sell to businesses often use rewards such as meals, events, air miles, cash back, and gift vouchers.
-(Of course, don’t offer anything that’s unethical or illegal.)
+(Of course, don’t offer anything unethical or illegal.)

-- Offer discounted prices if visitors order quickly (e.g., early bird discounts) or in large quantities.
+- Offer discounted prices if visitors order quickly (e.g., early-bird discounts) or in large quantities.